What is Website Maintenance?

 Website maintenance is the act of regularly checking your website for issues and mistakes and keeping it updated and relevant.
-This should be done on a consistent basis in order to keep your website healthy, encourage continued traffic growth, and strengthen your SEO and Google rankings.
+This should be done on a consistent basis in order to keep your website healthy, encourage continued traffic growth, deliver a positive user experience, and strengthen your SEO and Google rankings.

 Keeping a website well maintained and attractive is important to companies big and small in order to engage and retain customers.
 It’s easy for businesses, especially startups, to cut corners and let a few tasks slide.